HL7/cqf-measures/pages/measure-terminology-service.md

 The edition identifier for the US Edition is `731000124108`, and the version in the above example is the March 2015 release, specified as YYYYMMDD, `20150301`.

+Note that when a code system authority has not established a versioning system, terminology servers may, as a practical matter, determine an appropriate versioning system to enable consistent use of content from that code system.
+However, in this case, the selected versioning scheme SHALL be brought to the [HL7 Terminology Authority](https://confluence.hl7.org/display/TA/Terminology+Authority) for consideration as the standard versioning scheme for that code system.

 ### Value Sets